openconfig/featureprofiles/feature/interface/tunnel/otg_tests/tunnel_based_gre_encap/README.md

 *  Verify PF packet counters matching traffic generated.

 ### TUN-1.1.2: Verify PF GRE encapsulate action for IPv6 traffic
-Generate traffic on ATE Port 1 from IPV6-SRC2 from a random combination of 1000 source addresses to IPV6-DST at linerate.
+Generate traffic on ATE Port 1 from IPV6-SRC2 from a random combination of 1000 source addresses to IPV6-DST.
 Use 512 bytes frame size.

 Verify: